top of page

 With the aim of reducing unnecessary attendances and admittance's, the team work collaboratively with professionals central to the patients care including; multi-speciality clinical teams, GPs, London Ambulance Service, London Borough of Hillingdon Adult Social Care, Community Mental Health Teams, IAPT services, Metropolitan police and broader third sector providers.

-This service does not accept generic referrals.
-Referrals to this service can be made through Hillingdon A&E ONLY.
+Referrals to this service can only be made through Hillingdon A&E if people meet the criteria.

 5 Ways to Wellbeing Circles